lbr77/lbr77/AWESOME-STARS.md

 ## TypeScript

+- [fregante/github-url-detection](https://github.com/fregante/github-url-detection) - Which GitHub page are you on?
+Is it an issue?
+Is it a list?
+Perfect for your WebExtension or userscript.
 - [Menci/deploy-certificate-to-upyun](https://github.com/Menci/deploy-certificate-to-upyun) - GitHub Action to Deploy SSL certificate to Upyun CDN or OSS.
 - [cloudflare/miniflare](https://github.com/cloudflare/miniflare) - 🔥 Fully-local simulator for Cloudflare Workers
 - [facebook/docusaurus](https://github.com/facebook/docusaurus) - Easy to maintain open source documentation websites.